plfa/plfa.github.io/README.md

     make                      (see make test)
-    make build                (builds lagda->markdown and the website) make build-offline        (builds lagda->markdown and the website offline) make build-incremental    (builds lagda->markdown and the website incrementally) make test                 (checks all links are valid) make test-offline         (checks all links are valid offline)
+    make build                (builds lagda->markdown and the website) make build-incremental    (builds lagda->markdown and the website incrementally) make test                 (checks all links are valid) make test-offline         (checks all links are valid offline)